-NEIWDB VISION STATEMENT:
+NWIWDB VISION STATEMENT:

 The Local Workforce Development Board (LWDB) will serve as a strategic leader and convener of local workforce development system stakeholders.
-The LWDB will partner with employers and the local workforce development system to develop policies and investments that support public workforce system strategies that support:
+The LWDB will partner with employers and the local workforce development system to develop policies and investments in public workforce system strategies that support:

-- The local economy, - The development of effective approaches including local and regional sector partnerships and career pathways; and - High quality, customer centered service delivery and service delivery approaches.
+- The local economy. - The development of effective approaches including local and regional sector partnerships and career pathways; and - High quality, customer centered service delivery and service delivery approaches.

-NEIWDB GOALS STATEMENT:
+NWIWDB GOALS STATEMENT: